Museum & Curatorial Studies Minor

 Program description

 Through a rigorous combination of coursework and professional experience, this program prepares students for graduate school and/or entry level positions in museums, galleries, and archives.
-Internships and electives will provide students with opportunities to learn skills such as the collection of object-based data, digital documentation, cataloging objects, and the use of digital tools for spatial planning.
+Electives and internships will provide students with opportunities to learn skills such as the collection of object-based data, digital documentation, cataloging objects, and the use of digital tools for spatial planning.
 They will also learn to conduct scholarly research and to write clearly and concisely for a range of different audiences.
-Skills learned through the minors curriculum contribute to career readiness for related fields including design, digital communication, writing and journalism, collection management, intellectual property, education, and administration.
+Skills learned through the minor’s curriculum contribute to career readiness for a range of fields, including but not limited to: design, digital communication, writing and journalism, collection management, intellectual property, education, and administration.

 Program last updated